SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 A plugin must reside in a subdirectory of the plugins/ directory.
 The name of the subdirectory is considered to be the name of the plugin.
 Note that the plugin will not function correctly if this is not the case.

-To start using a plugin, its name must be added to the $plugins array in config.php like this:
+A plugin is registered with SquirrelMail by using the configuration utility or by manually editing the SquirrelMail configuration file.
+When adding a plugin manually, its name (its directory name) must be added to the $plugins array in config.php like this:

 $plugins[] = 'plugin_name';

-When a plugin is registered, the file plugins/plugin_name/setup.php is included and the function squirrelmail_plugin_init_plugin_name() is called with no parameters.
+When a plugin is registered, the file plugins/plugin_name/setup.php is loaded and the function squirrelmail_plugin_init_<plugin name>() is called with no parameters.
 That function is where the plugin may register itself against any hooks it wishes to take advantage of.

 Plugin initialization

-All plugins must contain a file called setup.php and must include a function called squirrelmail_plugin_init_<plugin_name>() therein.
-Since including numerous plugins can slow SquirrelMail's performance down considerably, the setup.php file should contain little else.
+All plugins must contain a file called setup.php and must include a function called squirrelmail_plugin_init_<plugin name>() therein.
+Since including numerous plugins can slow SquirrelMail's performance considerably, the setup.php file should contain little else.
 Any functions that are registered against plugin hooks should do little more than call another function in a different file.
+No other files should be included in the global scope of setup.php, as this defeats the purpose of keeping it streamlined.

-The function squirrelmail_plugin_init_<plugin_name>() is called to initalize a plugin.
+The function squirrelmail_plugin_init_<plugin name>() is called to initalize a plugin as explained above.
 This function could look something like this (if the plugin was named "demo" and resided in the directory plugins/demo/):

 function squirrelmail_plugin_init_demo() {